-Most business owners have realised that today’s websites need to be more than just a few pretty pages.
+Your company’s website is a sales tool.
+Most business owners are now aware that today’s websites need to be more than just a few pretty pages.
 With such a large part of today’s B2B buying process completed online, manufacturing and industrial websites are now marketing and sales tools.
 Marketing for manufacturers used to mean trade shows, conferences and print catalogues.
 Today, a well-built website is an essential component of every manufacturer’s overall marketing strategy.

 Inspire suppliers, distributors and customers to contact you